London Online-Only Auction - Conditions of Sale and Authorship Warranty

 Online lot descriptions include references to condition only in the descriptions of multiple works (e.g., prints).
 Such references, though, do not amount to a full description of condition.
 The absence of reference to the condition of a lot in the online lot descriptions does not imply that the lot is free from faults or imperfections.

-Solely as a convenience to clients, Phillips may provide condition reports for certain of the lots in the Online-Only sale.
-In preparing such reports, our specialists assess the condition in a manner appropriate to the estimated value of the property and the nature of the Online-Only sale in which it is included.
+Solely as a convenience to clients, Phillips may provide condition reports for certain of the lots in the Online-Only Auction.
+In preparing such reports, our specialists assess the condition in a manner appropriate to the estimated value of the property and the nature of the Online-Only Auction in which it is included.
 While condition reports are prepared honestly and carefully, our staff are not professional restorers or trained conservators.
-By bidding in the Online-Only sale, you accept that many lots are of an age and type which means that they are not in perfect condition.
+By bidding in the Online-Only Auction, you accept that many lots are of an age and type which means that they are not in perfect condition.

 Any prospective buyer of photographs or prints should always request a condition report because all such property is sold unframed, unless otherwise indicated in the condition report.
 If a lot is sold framed, Phillips accepts no liability for the condition of the frame.
 If we sell any lot unframed, we will be pleased to refer the purchaser to a professional framer.